amindehdarian/People-Analytics/README.md

-# peopleAnalytics
+# Strategic People Analytics
-Tools and methods for advanced people/ HR/ workforce analytics
+## Tools and methods for advanced analysis

 [Go to the End](#end)
 <a name="top"></a>